 PJM is an abbreviation of Pennsylvania, New Jersey, and Maryland after the territories where the first utilities joined together.
 Today, the PJM includes all or parts of New Jersey, Pennsylvania, Delaware, Washington, D.C., Ohio, Virginia, Kentucky, North Carolina, West Virginia, Indiana, Michigan, and Illinois.
 It manages electricity distribution for more than 60 million people and $42 billion worth of electricity.

-To understand what PJM does, it is helpful to think about the process of getting electricity from a power plant to your home with our current ‘centralized’ model of generation.
-In this model, energy is generated by power plants often hundreds (or even thousands) of miles away from the end user.
-This model has three parts: generation, transmission, and distribution.
-Generation is the production of electricity at a power plant.
-Transmission is the middle portion of the process that sends electricity from power plants sometimes over long distances to a distribution network.
-Distribution is a utility routing that electricity to your home or business.
+To understand what PJM does, it is helpful to think of the process of getting electricity from a power plant to your home as having three parts: generation, transmission, and distribution.
+Generation is the production of electricity at a power plant, distribution is a utility routing that electricity to your home.
+Transmission then, is the middle portion of the process and involves sending electricity from power plants to utilities, sometimes over long distances.

 PJM manages the market where power plants bid to provide electricity to utilities within PJM territory.
 It monitors the transmission system to ensure that the right amount of electricity is being supplied at all times.
 Auctions are conducted three years in advance to determine the price for base generation based on forecasting models for capacity needs.
 Base generation is the largest portion of the electricity generation market and historically includes big power plants using coal, natural gas, nuclear, and large hydroelectric dams.